AnthonySteele/anthonysteele.github.io/nancyWebServicePatterns.md

 ## Refactor Number One: SRP

 The first tool to reach for is the [standard Single Responsibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle) and [Dependency Injection](http://en.wikipedia.org/wiki/Dependency_injection), likely using [an IoC Container](http://www.hanselman.com/blog/ListOfNETDependencyInjectionContainersIOC.aspx).
-In the cake shop web site, we might have a CakeRepository.
+In the cake shop web site, we might have a `CakeRepository`.
 The interface to it might look something like this:

 ```csharp
 public interface ICakeRepository